 Summary

-Job title Research Programmer and Data Analyst for Food System Economic Cost Modelling
+Job title Head of HR - SoGE

 Division Social Sciences

 Department School of Geography and the Environment

 Location South Parks Road, Oxford OX1 3QY

-Grade and salary Grade 7: £35,308 - £43,155 p.a.
-Depending on qualifications and experience A less experienced candidate may be appointed at Grade 6 (£32,332- £38,205 per annum), with a commensurate adjustment in either the essential criteria, responsibilities or duties.
+Grade and salary Grade 8: £45,585 - £59,421 per annum

 Hours Full time

-Contract type Fixed-term (24 months)
+Contract type Permanent

-Reporting to Steven Lord
+Reporting to Head of Administration and Finance (HAF)

-Vacancy reference 168855
+Vacancy reference 169025

 Additional information Applications are particularly welcome and encouraged from women, black, and minority ethnic candidates, who are underrepresented in posts in SoGE.
 SoGE are committed to equality and values diversity.
 The School of Geography and the Environment holds an Athena Swan Silver award in recognition of our commitment and success in addressing gender equality.
-The School of Geography and the Environment is committed to promoting a culture of equality, diversity, and inclusion in the workplace, including the undertaking of appropriate training as opportunities arise and/or when asked to do so.
+The School of Geography and the Environment is committed to